The Holy Grail of Golf - How To Create Lag in the Golf Swing

 The NUMBER 1 REASON Golfer's Lose Lag???

 Simple..
-Too much right side dominance.
+Too much trail side dominance.
 I demonstrate it time and time again.
-Once you take the right hand off the club completely you can create more lag than what you know what to do with.
+Once you take the trail hand off the club completely you can create more lag than what you know what to do with.
+You can even use an AI swing analyzer to see exactly how much lag you're producing — or losing — on video.

 How to MASSIVELY Increase the Lag in Your Golf Swing